GabeScott/standard-works-vault/General Conference/2017 October - Apart, but Still One.md

 When our paths crossed and our eyes met, for a fraction of a second, I felt strongly united with that man!
 We were going in different directions, didn’t know each other, and had clearly different social and physical conditions, but our same passion for soccer and love for our country made us feel like one in that very moment!
 I haven’t seen that man since then, but today, decades later, I can still see those eyes and feel that strong connection with that man.
 After all, we won the game and the World Cup that year!

 In the Church, in spite of our differences, the Lord expects us to be one!
-He said in the Doctrine and Covenants, “Be one; and if ye are not one ye are not mine.”
+He said in the Doctrine and Covenants, “Be one; and if ye are not one ye are not mine.”[^1]

 As we all enter a meetinghouse to worship as a group, we should leave behind our differences, including race, social status, political preferences, and academic and professional achievements, and instead concentrate on our common spiritual objectives.
 Together we sing hymns, ponder about the same covenants during the sacrament, and say simultaneously an audible “amen” after talks, lessons, and prayers—meaning that we jointly agree with what was shared.